puppetlabs/puppetdb/documentation/ha.markdown

 to periodically reconcile their differences, transferring any records which they are missing.
 This process is pull-based and runs on a configurable interval.

-PuppetDB replication is in principle a multi-master system.
+PuppetDB replication is in principle a multi-leader system.
 You can issue commands to any server, and they can be reconciled with any other server without conflicts.
 But, in order to minimize confusion when using exported resources, we recommend that only one node be conventionally treated as